Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 #2: Decreased Blood Flow to Tissues

-Here’s the thing –– when harmless bacteria on the face is surrounded by oil and no oxygen, that harmless bacteria can become inflamed, resulting in a zit.
+Acne thrives in low-oxygen environments.
+Hypothyroidism causes decreased blood flow to tissues, which lowers oxygen levels in the skin.
+When harmless bacteria on the face are trapped in oil and receive no oxygen, they can become inflamed, resulting in a zit.

 #3: Low Vitamin A